michaeltang235/cyclistic-bike-share/README.md

 and 'plot' to denote the relevant stages of data-driven decision making introduced in the Google Data Analytics Certificate course.
 Also, visualizations depicting insights derived from analysis of bike share data are stored under plots_py and plots_r, depending on the programming languages used.
 In addition, dashboards were made to showcase differences in ridership behavior between rider types on Tableau Public, with their links provided below,

-Bike Share Usage Map, where filters are available to extract information required in different settings (e.g. start time by month/year, weekdays, hours, and neighbohoods)
+Bike Share Usage Map, where filters are available to extract information required in different settings (e.g. start time by month/year, weekdays, hours, and neighbohoods):

 https://public.tableau.com/views/CyclisticBikeShareCaseStudyII/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

-Bike Share Usage Based on Ridership Types, where a summary of ridership behavior, specificially mean ride length (min), over different timescales, along with the 20 most popular stations for each rider type is provided.
+Bike Share Usage Based on Ridership Types, where a summary of ridership behavior, specificially mean ride length (min), over different timescales, along with the 20 most popular stations for each rider type is provided:

 https://public.tableau.com/views/draft_sep27/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link